-- 1. Touch the Home key > 🔁 and touch the CONTACTS tab. - 2.
-Touch 🕙 to add a new contact. - 3.
-If you have multiple accounts associated with your phone, touch the field above Name and select an account. - 4.
-Enter the contact name, phone numbers, email addresses, and other information.
+- Touch the Home key > and touch the CONTACTS tab. - 2.
+Touch to add a new contact. - Enter the contact name, phone numbers or email addresses. - Touch More Fields to enter other information.
+If you have multiple account types associated with your phone, touch the contact account field at the top and select a contact type. - Touch to save the contact.